Transition between characters of classical groups, decomposition of Gelfand-Tsetlin patterns and last passage percolation: Introduction

 In this work we will give a new perspective for the above symmetric models and derive formulas that involve characters of types \emph{other} than A, including the interpolating Schur polynomials introduced earlier.
 Our analysis will be based on a modified point of view: this time, in the presence of antidiagonal symmetry we will work with the alternative formulation of the LPP problem in terms of point-to-line paths (see Figure~\ref{subfig:pointToLinePath}) and apply the $\RSK$ correspondence as a bijection between \emph{triangular arrays}, instead of square matrices (see Section~\ref{sec:RSK}).
 In the resulting arrays, we will recognize precisely the patterns that generate $\CB$-interpolating Schur polynomials, thus arriving at the following identities (see Theorems~\ref{thm:antisymLPP} and~\ref{thm:doubleSymLPP}):

+Here, $u^{n}$ is the partition with $n$ parts equal to $u$, whereas $u^n-\lambda$ denotes the complement of $\lambda$ with respect to $u^n$ (see beginning of Section~\ref{sec:patterns} for more precise definitions).
 In Theorem~\ref{thm:antisymLPP} we will also obtain other exact expressions for $L^{\antisymSq}_\beta$ in terms of $\CB$-interpolating Schur polynomials.
 Observe that, in fact, \eqref{eq:doublesymTrans_intro} is more general than~\eqref{eq:doublesymSchur_intro} as it does not require $\beta=0$.
 Furthermore, even though via a more indirect method, we will derive an identity for the diagonally symmetric LPP model in terms of even orthogonal characters:

 In Theorem~\ref{thm:symLPP} we will also obtain other exact expressions for this model in terms of even orthogonal characters as well as $\DB$-interpolating Schur polynomials.

 1.5mm

 Besides the fact that our analysis leads to, apparently, unnoticed links between exactly solvable probabilistic models and fundamental algebraic structures, our identities have a significance in terms of asymptotic analysis.
 Indeed, they structurally explain the \emph{duality} between Pfaffian and determinant formulations of certain universal random matrix distributions that appear as a scaling limit of LPP models.